nateridderman/website/docs/reference/koin-core/modules.md

 ## Overriding definition or module (3.1.0+)

 New Koin override strategy allow to override any definition by default.
-You don't need to specify `oevrride = true` anymore in your module.
+You don't need to specify `override = true` anymore in your module.

 If you have 2 definitions in different modules, that have the same mapping, the last will override the current definition.